-Digital Services: Fundamental changes to the way VAT is charged to consumers from 1st January 2015
+Digital Services: Changes to VAT from 1st January 2015

 The changes to VAT accounting for suppliers of Digital Services (broadcasting, telecommunications and electronically supplied services) will come into effect on 1st January and will impact businesses making such supplies to non-taxable persons, essentially private individuals and organisations that are not VAT registered (‘consumers’) across the EU.